slfletch/mvp/tenant1/README.md

 * ./tekton/pipelines/p-create-scdi.yaml defines a reusable pipeline that calls on the shared clusterTasks in the default namespace.
 This Tekton pipeline definition does not execute any of the steps but creates the Tekton pipeline object that will executed when the PipelineRun object is created.
   1. Clone your git repository that holds your Dockerfile and standardized scripts.
   2. Builds and Versions your standardized container to be used for your CI/CD workflow.
-  3. Publishes and Scans your standardized container for any Vulnerabilities in Harbor
+  3. Publishes and Scans your standardized container for any vulnerabilities in Harbor
-* ./tekton/pipelineRuns/prun-create-scdi.yaml launches a pipeline to build a specific application, in this case the build of the standardized container docker image (scdi) at a specific commit (Example shows master)

 ### Run a pipeline
 To create your SCDI explained above you can run the following steps that will result in a container published into Harbor that will be utilized to run your CNF's CI/CD workflow.